 Empirical Calibration: mlsysim vs. Published Benchmarks

 This document compares mlsysim analytical predictions against published benchmark results for common ML workloads.
-The goal is to validate that the simulator’s first-principles models produce results in the correct physical range, and to characterize the accuracy envelope that users should expect.
+The goal is to validate that the framework’s first-principles models produce results in the correct physical range, and to characterize the accuracy envelope that users should expect.

 Date: 2026-04-01 mlsysim version: 0.1.0 Methodology: Each configuration was run through the appropriate solver (SingleNodeModel for training throughput, ServingModel for inference latency, calc_transformer_training_flops for FLOPs estimates).
 Default efficiency parameters were used (eta=0.10 for training, eta=0.50 for serving) unless otherwise noted.